Samuel R. Callaway

-Samuel R. Callaway (December 24, 1850 – June 1, 1904) was an American railroad executive.
-He served as president of Chicago and Western Indiana Railroad and Belt Line, second vice president and general manager of Union Pacific Railroad 1884-1887, president of Toledo, St. Louis and Kansas City Railroad 1887-1895, president of Nickel Plate Road 1895-1897, president of Lake Shore and Michigan Southern Railroad 1897-1898, president of New York Central Railroad 1898-1901 and as president of American Locomotive Company 1901-1904.
+Samuel Rodger Callaway (December 24, 1850 – June 1, 1904) was an American railroad executive.
+He served as president of Chicago and Western Indiana Railroad and Belt Line, second vice president and general manager of Union Pacific Railroad 1884–1887, president of Toledo, St. Louis and Kansas City Railroad 1887–1895, president of Nickel Plate Road 1895–1897, president of Lake Shore and Michigan Southern Railroad 1897–1898, president of New York Central Railroad 1898-1901 and as president of American Locomotive Company 1901–1904.

 Early life and family

 Samuel R. Callaway was born in Ontario, Canada; sources differ on his birth date, some citing 1850, others 1851.
 He listed his birth date in the 1900 U.S. census as December 1850.
 Samuel's parents, Frederick and Margaret Callaway, were of English and Scottish birth.

 On June 7, 1875, in Hamilton, Ontario, Samuel Callaway married Elizabeth J. "Jennie" Ecclestone, daughter of W.T. and Anna Ecclestone.
 Together they had a daughter and two sons: Annie, Samuel Thompson. and Trowbridge.